List of Kentucky supplemental roads and rural secondary highways (2500–2999): KY 2943

 Kentucky Route 2943 was a 0.450 mi supplemental road in the city of Williamstown in central Grant County.
 The highway ran from a dead end north to KY 36 (Jonesville Road) next to KY 36's diamond interchange with I-75.
 The road was deleted on December 1, 2021.

-KY 2944
+US 1402

 Kentucky Route 2944 is a 0.450 mi supplemental road in the city of Dry Ridge in central Grant County.
 The highway follows Curry Lane from the beginning of state maintenance, where the road continues south as Fashion Ridge Road to KY 22 at its diamond interchange with I-75, north through an intersection with Cull Road parallel to the southbound lanes of I-75 to a dead end near Boltz Lake.
 The Kentucky Transportation Cabinet transferred the portion of KY 2944 between KY 22 and its current southern end to the city of Dry Ridge through a June 21, 1991, official order.